Salesforce Negotiations · Independent Advisory

 +

 Your Salesforce rep will often say they have to "take your request to the Business Desk," an internal review team that decides on discounts.
-They might claim your asks were "denied by higher-ups," pressuring you to accept what's offered.
+They might claim your asks were "denied by higher-ups."

 Counter: Understand this Business Desk dynamic up front.
-Provide solid business justifications — emphasize long-term growth potential or willingness to consider additional products, which the Business Desk values.
+Provide solid business justifications.
 Bring independent pricing benchmarks to counter any "take-it-or-leave-it" rate.
-When Salesforce sees you have market insight, they'll be more likely to sharpen their pencil.
+When Salesforce sees you have market insight, they will be more likely to sharpen their pencil.
+See our deep-dive on Inside Salesforce's Business Desk.

 🚨 Critical Risk Alert

-Salesforce reps often don't know (or won't admit) how low other customers have paid.
+Salesforce reps often do not know (or will not admit) how low other customers have paid.
 Entering a negotiation without independent pricing benchmarks and real usage data is the single biggest mistake a CIO can make.
 Without this, Salesforce controls the narrative entirely.
+Use our Salesforce Renewal Readiness Assessment to gauge your position.

-1. Audit your usage and licenses — Inventory current users, license types, and actual usage.
-Know exactly which licenses are fully utilized, underused, or shelfware.
-If you find 50 sales users but only 40 active, you have leverage to reduce licenses or resist an upsell.
+Inventory current users, licence types, and actual usage.
+Know exactly which licences are fully utilised, underused, or shelfware.
+If you find 50 sales users but only 40 active, you have leverage to reduce licences.
+Use our Salesforce Licence Count Audit guide.

-2. Pinpoint your true needs — Separate needs from nice-to-haves.
+Separate needs from nice-to-haves.
 Having a clear requirements roadmap prevents Salesforce from dictating your spending.
+See Salesforce Licence Types for the full taxonomy of available licences.

-4. Research alternatives for leverage — Evaluate competitors (Microsoft Dynamics 365, HubSpot, etc.) enough to speak to their viability.
+Evaluate competitors (Microsoft Dynamics 365, HubSpot, etc.) enough to speak to their viability.
 Salesforce reps become more flexible when they sense you have credible alternatives.
+See Salesforce Compete on Price.

-5. Cancel auto-renewal — If your contract has an auto-renew clause, provide notice to cancel it.
+If your contract has an auto-renew clause, provide notice to cancel it.
 This signals renewal is not a foregone conclusion and forces a fresh negotiation dialogue.
+See Salesforce Contract Terms.

 Real-World Scenario: Reining In a Price Hike

-Six months before renewal, her team analyzed usage and found 15% of licenses were unused or could be downgraded.
-She informed Salesforce they were prepared to drop those licenses and were also piloting a smaller CRM for a non-critical division.
+Six months before renewal, her team analysed usage and found 15% of licences were unused or could be downgraded.
+She informed Salesforce they were prepared to drop those licences and were also piloting a smaller CRM for a non-critical division.

-Result: Avoided the 9% jump, trimmed unused licenses, and gained a small add-on at no extra cost — by starting early, using real data, and being willing to say "no."
+Result: Avoided the 9% jump, trimmed unused licences, and gained a small add-on at no extra cost by starting early, using real data, and being willing to say "no." See more Salesforce case studies.

-Don't let Salesforce talk you into extra users "just in case."
-Paying for speculative future use drains your budget while those licenses sit unused.
+Buying "Shelfware" Licences: Do not let Salesforce talk you into extra users "just in case."
+Paying for speculative future use drains your budget.
+Assess with our shelfware assessment.

-Many agreements include a price uplift clause allowing 7–10% increases at renewal.
-If you miss this, you'll be stuck with an automatic hike.
+Overlooking "Uplift" Clauses: Many agreements include a price uplift clause allowing 7–10% increases at renewal.
+If you miss this, you will be stuck with an automatic hike.
 Negotiate these out or cap them.

-Verbal promises from sales reps about future discounts, free training, or flexibility don't exist unless written in the contract.
+Not Documenting Promises: Verbal promises from sales reps about future discounts, free training, or flexibility do not exist unless written in the contract.
 Get every concession in writing.
+See Salesforce Contract Terms.

 🛡️ Heading into a Salesforce renewal?
 Our independent advisors routinely save enterprises 20–40%.